Minimum Distance Summaries for Robust Neural Posterior Estimation: Introduction

-In this work, we address model misspecification by reducing the gap between the simulator-induced distribution and true DGP, while adhering to the design principle of ensuring robustness without compromising amortization.
-Concretely, we keep the pretrained NPE $q_\psi(\theta \mid \mathbf{s})$ fixed and place adaptation entirely on the query side.
-At test time, we modify only the query, i.e., the observed data summary statistic \( \mathbf{s} \), by adapting it such that it minimizes a robust discrepancy between an estimated summary-conditional data distribution and the empirical distribution of observations.
+In this work, we focus on the classical Huber's contamination model as the form of misspecification, where the observed data distribution is contaminated with some fraction of arbitrary outlier distribution, and we address model misspecification by reducing the gap between the simulator-induced distribution and true DGP, while adhering to the design principle of ensuring robustness without compromising amortization.
+Concretely, we keep the pretrained NPE $q_\psi(\theta \mid \mathbf{s})$ fixed while modifying only the query of the NPE, i.e., the summary statistic of the observations.
+At test time, we adapt the observed data summary statistic \( \mathbf{s} \) such that it minimizes a robust discrepancy between an estimated summary-conditional data distribution and the empirical distribution of observations.
 We call the resulting adapted summary statistic a \emph{minimum-distance summary}, and perform robust inference by querying the fixed amortized NPE with this adapted summary.
-Crucially, our procedure preserves the modularity and amortization property of SBI by separating robustness from inference, enabling post-hoc robustification of pretrained NPEs and flexible integration into realistic Bayesian data analysis workflows \citep{gelmanBayesianWorkflow2020}.
-This separation aligns with the emerging trend towards reusable, general-purpose amortized SBI inference engines \citep{vetterEffortlessSimulationEfficientBayesian2025b, gloecklerAllinoneSimulationbasedInference2024f}, where amortized models are intended to be reused across a broad set of tasks, making post-hoc, test-time robustification particularly desirable.
+Consequently, this approach leads to a post-hoc process of robustifying a pre-trained NPE, which integrates smoothly into realistic Bayesian data analysis workflows \citep{gelmanBayesianWorkflow2020}.
+This modular design aligns with the emerging trend towards reusable, general-purpose amortized SBI inference approaches \citep{vetterEffortlessSimulationEfficientBayesian2025b, gloecklerAllinoneSimulationbasedInference2024f}, where amortized models are intended to be reused across a broad set of tasks, making a post-hoc, test-time robust method particularly desirable.